How to manage an employee with poor performance

 Written warnings should set out the nature of the poor performance, the improvement required, and the timescale for improvement.
 They should also specify how long they will remain current, and the consequences of further failure to improve within that period.

-Give the employee the option to appeal
+Give the employee the right to appeal

 The appeal should be heard without delay, ideally at an agreed time and place, and should be conducted impartially by a manager who (where possible) has not been previously involved.
 The employee can bring a companion to the appeal hearing.